 The Challenge of a Small Property Pool But Large Super

-The Court recently considered a case where the assets of the parties were modest including; vehicles, credit cards, and some personal loans.
-By contrast, the superannuation of the parties totalled almost $900,000.
+The court recently considered a case where the assets of the parties were modest in value.
+It included vehicles, credit cards, and some personal loans, by contrast, the superannuation of the parties totalled almost $900,000.

-The husband and the wife cohabited for approximately 12 and a half years.
-They had 3 children together, who lived predominately with the wife.
+The husband and the wife cohabited for approximately 12 and a half years and they had 3 children together, who lived predominately with the wife.

 When they commenced their relationship, the husband already had some accumulated superannuation, the wife admitted that the husband had made a greater financial contribution.
 The wife argued, however, that this contribution was equaled out by her post-separation contributions, including care of the children which allowed the husband to continue working and increase his superannuation.